DIY Slat Wall Tutorial

 Step 4: Installing the Slats

-Now for the fun part!
-I secured each slat using three nails with my brad nailer, keeping them evenly spaced with a spare slat turned sideways (½” spacing).
-Every few rows I checked with a level to keep the pattern straight.
+Now for the fun part.
+I secured each slat using three nails with my brad nailer, spacing them evenly using a spare slat turned sideways to create consistent ½” gaps.

 Step 5: Filling, Caulking & Touch-Ups